 Although it was affected by armed conflict for many years, nature and cultural tourism have emerged as a path of hope, offering opportunities to transform the lives of many communities.
 To get there, you can take a flight from Bogotá or Cali, and stay at the Nabu Hotel or Colón Plaza Hotel.

-Get your international eSIM with a 5% discount here
+👉 Get your international eSIM here and save 5%

-Get your travel insurance here with 5% OFF!
+👉 Buy your travel insurance here and explore the world with confidence!

 Frequently Asked Questions

 When do whales arrive in Colombia?
-The humpback whale watching season in Colombia typically begins around July 15 and extends until mid-October 2024.
+The humpback whale watching season in Colombia typically begins around July 15 and extends until mid-October 2025.

 Where can whales be seen in Colombia?
 While it is possible to see them in many coastal towns along the Colombian Pacific, the destinations with the greatest ecotourism focus are Bahía Málaga, Nuquí, Bahía Solano, Gorgona Island, and Tumaco.